The Bankrate promise

 How much homeowners insurance do I need?

 Typically, insurance experts recommend purchasing enough coverage to rebuild your home and replace the value of the assets inside if it is destroyed.
-By doing so, you reduce the chance of being left with costly out-of-pocket expenses and allow yourself to recoup your losses more quickly.
+Having adequate coverage in place may reduce the chance of being left with costly out-of-pocket expenses following covered damage.
 It is important to note that the cost to rebuild your home is not the same as your home’s market value.

-To get a rough estimate of how much homeowners insurance you may need, consider the square footage of your home, as well as the monetary value of your belongings and furniture.
-This can provide a starting basis for the dwelling and personal property coverage amounts for your homeowners policy.
+To get a rough estimate of how much homeowners insurance you may need, you might consider the square footage of your home, any upgraded or specialty construction elements, and the monetary value of your belongings and furniture.
+This may provide a starting basis for the dwelling and personal property coverage amounts for your homeowners policy.

 How to compare home insurance rates